MLB Hall of Fame

 Respected for his control and intelligence on the mound, he taught Latin and studied chemistry during the offseason.
 Elected to the Baseball Hall of Fame in 1963 by the Veterans Committee, Rixey is remembered for his consistency, work ethic, and character as much as his longevity and winning.

-Rixey's Awards and Records
+Rixey's Awards and Honors

 • NL wins leader (1922)